Policy and Sanctions

 Policy:The use of tobacco is prohibited within the main university campus.
 This includes all buildings (including residence halls), parking structures, campus walkways, university owned vehicles, and privately owned vehicles parked on university property.
 This policy applies to all students, faculty, staff, contractors, vendors, and other visitors to all university property.
-Prohibited tobacco products include, but are not limited to, cigarettes, cigars, cigarillos, pipes, hookahs, and all smokeless tobacco.
+Prohibited tobacco products include, but are not limited to, cigarettes, cigars, cigarillos, pipes, hookahs, all smokeless tobacco and e-cigarettes.

 Enforcement:All faculty, staff, and students have collective responsibility to promote the safety and health of the campus community and, therefore, share in the responsibility of enforcement.
 The Offices of Campus Security and Residence Life are authorized to issue citations for violations of the policy.
 The Office of Residence Life will enforce the policy within the residential community of buildings and proximate exteriors.
 Students found in violation of the policy will be submitted to the university judicial process.